Third-Party Analytics Reports

 Here is an example of the data present in the campaigns variable for a visitor who was exposed to three different experiences on the page.

-Code sample of data from multiple experiences captured in campaigns variables
+Code sample of data from multiple experiences captured in the 'campaigns' variable

-This screenshot shows an example of a typical method for sending experience information to Mixpanel.
+This code sample is a typical method for sending experience information to Mixpanel.

 The campaigns variable is an array of experiences active on the page.
 The following code snippet places that array in a variable available on the front end: